nareshbhatia/movie-magic-ai/apps/movie-magic-chatgpt/README.md

 App Router, not the old Page Router), Tailwind CSS, shadcn/ui, Radix UI.
 Ask me any clarifying questions about this stack."

-ChatGPT asked six clarifying questions, such as "Next.js: Is there a preference for server-side rendering (SSR) or static site generation (SSG) for specific parts of the application?"
+ChatGPT asked six clarifying questions, e.g. "Is there a preference for server-side rendering (SSR) or static site generation (SSG) for specific parts of the application?"

 #### Prompt 5

-I answered all the questions in detail, e.g., "For Next.js, do not use SSR or SSG.
+Example answer: "Do not use SSR or SSG.
 Instead, use React Server Components (RSC) and React Client Components."

 This process went on until I was fully satisfied with the requirements.
 At that point, I asked ChatGPT to generate the code.
 It generated decent code, along